- Rockhop along picturesque Christmas Creek to the stunning Larapinta Falls

-Trail wise, it’s steep, really steep – especially after two hours of rock-hopping so I hope you saved some energy.
+Trail wise, it’s steep, really steep — especially after 2 hours of rock-hopping, so I hope you saved some energy.

 It’s uphill most of the way with some rock scrambling required.
 The terrain changes a couple of times during your ascent, from dry forest to very wet rainforest so make sure you have a jumper on hand and be prepared for a slippery, sometimes muddy trail.

-The wreck is located about a five-minute walk from the camp site and is well marked.
+The wreck is located about a 5 minute walk from the camp site and is well marked.
 All that remains are twisted fuselage pipe struts, a memorial stone, and a geocache box containing a notebook where hikers have listed their date of visit and names.

 Heading straight ahead from the bush camp will take you to Point Lookout in about 20 minutes.